Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 Percussion in massage may help improve flexibility

 The muscle release that you experience with percussive therapy can help free up blockages in your muscles and connective tissue, as well as relieve stiff joints.
-This can help you to increase your range of motion and stretch into your muscles more effectively.
+This can help you to increase your range of motion and stretch your muscles more effectively.

 Better lymphatic drainage